 They Need to be Looked At Regularly

 If you remember from Driver’s Education way back in high school, the instructors always teach that you need to be looking at your rear-view mirror often so you always know what situation you are in on the road.
-The financial rear-view mirror is no different.

-Looking at your rear-view mirror regular would be akin to something like looking at your budget from last year.
-Remember, to keep your eyes forward you would need to look at your budget wth the goal of doing something different this year rather than focusing on what your mistakes were.
-But this is one thing that is a great thing to do.
+Looking at your rear-view mirror regularly would be akin to something like looking at your budget from last year.
+Remember, to keep your eyes forward you would need to look at your budget with the goal of doing something different this year rather than focusing on what your mistakes were.

 Looking at your past to catch and change mistakes instead of feeling sorry for yourself is the important thing to remember.
 Doing it regularly will help you catch more mistakes and teach you to be looking at your finances from a “rear-view mirror perspective” rather than a “living in your past” perspective.

 At the same time, using a financial rear-view mirror to remind yourself how far you’ve come instead of dwelling on your mistakes will do wonders for your mindset.
-And we all know how much mindset affects not only our financial life, but everything we do.
+And we all know how much mindset affects not only our financial life but everything we do.